Noury1991/react-project/README.md

 ## Functions:

--addToList (Add new item to list)
+- addToList (Add new item to list)
--removeItem (Remove only selected item)
+- removeItem (Remove only selected item)
--removeAll (Remove all items from list) -componentDidMount (Api for Time)
+- removeAll (Remove all items from list)
+- componentDidMount (Api for Time)

 ## Prerequisites:
 ​